 Cockburn John Charles Academy is well resourced with new technologies, including Interactive White Boards in classrooms, and several computer rooms.
 We also have the benefit of a wireless network.
 Students benefit from the use of technology during lessons to give a variety of activities and methods for them to engage with the curriculum.

-Students are taught in progress groups set by ability according to their Key Stage 2 average scores in the core subjects, English reading and maths.
+Students are taught in progress groups which are set according to baseline data.
+This is the case for all subjects and year groups with the exception of Year 10 English, which are taught in mixed ability classes.
 There is flexibility in the system as students can be moved between progress groups if this is deemed appropriate following the outcomes from regular Key Assessment Points.
 Such organisation means that personalised learning is more effective and intervention is more efficient.
 There is a good balance of traditional and vocational courses, including carefully chosen courses giving students a wide range of opportunities to gain qualifications.
-All students in Years 7, 8, 9 and 10 who are below their chronological reading age access Accelerated Reader in order to improve their reading skills.
+All students in Years 7, 8, access Accelerated Reader in order to improve their reading skills.
 At the end of Year 8, students choose from Guided Destinations blocks, where a mix of GCSEs and technical awards/BTECs are on offer.
 In every case, data is examined to ensure students are maximising their chances of getting the best possible grades, leading them onto appropriate post 16 courses.
 Where appropriate, those students who speak English as an additional language are entered for GCSE in their first language.
 This decision is based on how well students can speak, read and write in their first language.
 The curriculum offer is reviewed on a yearly basis to ensure that we continue to provide a personalised curriculum that offers both breadth and academic rigour, whilst maximising opportunities for progression to post-16 education.

 If you would like more information about Cockburn John Charles Academy’s Curriculum please email email@example.com and mark your email ‘For the attention of Mrs A Wright (Assistant Headteacher)’.

-Click the links below for detail of the curriculum studied in each subject area for each year group
+Click the buttons below for detail of the curriculum studied in each subject area for each year group